-Restoration of STIM1 expression reverts RSV-mediated inhibition of cell proliferation and survival of PCa cells.
-To further establish that indeed RSV-mediated loss in Ca^{2+} influx (due to loss of STIM1 expression) is essential for cell death, we overexpressed STIM1 in PC3 cells.
-Expression of STIM1 plasmid showed increased STIM1 expression, whereas no increase in control actin levels was observed (Figure 6A).
-Importantly, RSV-dependent inhibition of SOC-mediated Ca^{2+} entry was also restored in cells that overexpress STIM1 (Figure 6B and C).
-Finally, both cell survival and cell proliferation were restored in cells that overexpress STIM1 and were treated with various doses of RSV (Figure 6D and E).
+Restoration of STIM1 expression reverts RSV-mediated inhibition of cell proliferation and survival of prostate cancer cells

+To further establish that indeed RSV-mediated loss in Ca2+ influx (due to loss of STIM1 expression) is essential for cell death, we overexpressed STIM1 in PC3 cells.
+Expression of STIM1 plasmid, showed increased STIM1 expression, whereas no increase in control actin levels was observed (Figure 6A).
+Importantly, RSV-dependent inhibition of SOC-mediated Ca2+ entry was also restored in cells that overexpress STIM1 (Figure 6B and C).
+Finally, both cell survival and cell proliferation was restored in cells that overexpress STIM1 and were treated with various doses of RSV (Figure 6D and E).
 Furthermore, phosphorylation of mTOR was also restored in STIM1 overexpressing cells that were treated with RSV (Figure 6F and G).
-Consistent with these results, both LC3A and CHOP expression that induces cell death were decreased in STIM1 overexpressing cells that were treated with RSV (Figure 6F and G).
-Overall, these results suggest that increase in STIM1 expression restores RSV-dependent loss in Ca^{2+} entry and inhibits RSV-mediated inhibition of cell proliferation and survival.
-These results also suggest a mechanism as why some cancer cells are resistant to cell death upon RSV treatment-as a threshold of STIM1
+Consistent with these results, both LC3A and CHOP expression that induces cell death, were decreased in STIM1 overexpressing cells that were treated with RSV (Figure 6F and G).
+Overall, these results suggest that increase in STIM1 expression, restores RSV-dependent loss in Ca2+ entry and inhibits RSV-mediated inhibition of cell proliferation and survival.
+These results also suggest a mechanism as why some cancer cells are resistant to cell death upon RSV treatment- as a threshold of STIM1 expression is perhaps critical for RSV-mediated cells death.